Keisarinn/SLT/README.md

 ## Adding code ##

-In order to add your code for a particular exercise, e.g. *1_locally_linear_embedding* :
+In order to add your code for a particular exercise, e.g. for 1_locally_linear_embedding :

 (1) Change into the repository directory: